Why do opinion clusters form?

 A very important parameter in Axelrod’s model is the probability that two neighbouring agents have at least some probability to interact with each other.
 Once they can interact, they will likely become more similar, interact more in the future and eventually merge into one cultural region.
 The more features there are, the more possibilities there are that in the random initial situation two neighbouring agents will agree on at least one of these features.
 That is, the more features there are, the higher the probability that two neighbouring agents can interact from a random start.
 This is the reason why we see less cultural diversity if we increase the number of features in the opinion space.
 Every feature gives a possibility to agree on something by random chance.
 The more features, the more likely neighbours can interact in the random starting situation.
 What do you think will happen if we increase the number of cultural traits?
 (You will get the opportunity to try this with the NetLogo model and then try to understand what happens.
 This will be covered later in this week’s material and is optional.)

 Let us now summarise what you have learned in this article about Axelrod’s model of cultural dissemination:

 You have learned how cellular automata models can be used to understand how clustering of opinions in society could emerge from social self-organisation.
 This is possible when many individuals interact driven by two simple but powerful social principles: social influence and homophily.

 You have also seen that social influence and homophily do not always lead to this result.
 For example, if the number of features in the opinion space of a society is high, these models predict much less diversity.
 Cellular automata models help us to understand which conditions could lead to more or less diversity and when such conditions may have unexpected and counter-intuitive effects.

 Of course, we also have to ask whether such models are sufficiently realistic to study real human societies.
-But before that, let us inspect cellular automata models of another important class of social phenomena: model of segregation in migration dynamics.
+But before that, let us try to work with the model ourselves in Netlogo.

 © University of Groningen